 Before attempting any type of action that has that potential to modify your database or files, make sure you have a back up copy for your database and or website files.

 I can’t stress this enough.

-Using a free tool like our very own WPvivid Automatic Cloud Backup you will save your hair if things go awry.
+Using a free tool like our very own WPvivid Backup Plugin you will save your hair if things go awry.

 If your database or server happened to crash or be forcibly powered down at the same time as an optimization operation was running, there is a high probability that data will be corrupted.